A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Polynomial invariants of perfect matchings of planar trivalent graphs

-To prove this theorem, we need to show that the generalized polynomial is invariant under performing flip moves on perfect matching drawings.
-First, we need some notation.
+To prove Theorem~\ref{theorem:general_poly_invariants_general}, the generalized bracket must be shown to be invariant under flip moves on perfect matching graphs.
+To set up the proof, make the following choices and definitions.
 If $G$ is a planar trivalent graph, then by Euler's theorem, the number of vertices is even, say $2n$ for some $n\in \BZ$.
 The number of perfect matchings of $M$ is then $n$.
-Order and label these edges once and for all: If $\Gamma$ is a perfect matching drawing for $(G,M)$, we can resolve each perfect matching edge $e_i$ in two ways given by the two pictures shown in the right hand side of Equation~\ref{eq:generalformula}.
-Call the picture that looks like this $\IIDiag$ a {\em $0$-smoothing} and the picture $\XDiag$ a {\em $1$-smoothing} for the edge $e_i$.\footnote{Please forgive the abuse of terminology in using the term ``smoothings,'' but we are following the nomenclature typically used in knot theory.} There are $2^n$ resolutions of $\Gamma$ that can be indexed by a tuple of $0$'s and $1$'s, i.e., an element of $\{0,1\}^n$.
-Call a picture in which each perfect matching edge has been resolved a {\em state.} Thus, the perfect matching drawing $\Gamma$ has $2^n$ states.
-Each state is in one-to-one correspondence with $\{0,1\}^n$ as follows: For each $\alpha =(\alpha_1, \dots,\alpha_n)$ in $\{0,1\}^n$, resolve each perfect matching edge $e_i$ by an $\alpha_i$-smoothing, and let $\Gamma_\alpha$ denote the resulting set of immersed circles.
-Define $|\alpha|=\alpha_1+\cdots + \alpha_n$ (the number of $1$'s in $\alpha$), and $k_\alpha$ to be the number of circles in $\Gamma_\alpha$.
-Then it is easy to show
+Order and label these edges by $M=\{e_1, e_2, \dots, e_n\}.$ If $\Gamma_M$ is a perfect matching graph for $(G,M)$, resolve each perfect matching edge $e_i$ in one of two possible ways according to the pictures shown in Equation~\ref{eq:generalformula}.
+That is, replace a neighborhood of each perfect matching edge $e_i$ in $\Gamma_M \subset S^2$ with $\IIDiag$ or $\XDiag$.
+The resulting set of (possibly immersed) circles in $S^2$ is called a {\em state} of $\Gamma_M$.